entozoon/slatest/README.md

 And delete it all, similarly.
 It's a little intense and takes a while, so I wouldn't recommend doing it on the regular.

+Please note, this will not upload the `settings_data.json` - for safety reasons, as it contains all of your site's customisations.
+If you really are starting from scratch and want to upload it, find your theme's 'Edit code' button in the Shopify admin and paste the contents manually.

 ## About what are you talking, Willis?

 Have a look at the [example project](https://github.com/entozoon/slatest-example).